-We license trademarks under multi-year arrangements to consumer products, online gaming and location-based entertainment businesses.
+Playboy licenses trademarks under multi-year arrangements to consumer products, online gaming and location-based entertainment businesses.
 Typically, the initial contract term ranges between one to ten years.
 Renewals are separately negotiated through amendments.
-Under these arrangements, we generally receive an annual non-refundable minimum guarantee that is recoupable against a sales-based royalty generated during the license year.
-Earned royalties in excess of the minimum guarantee ("Excess Royalties") are typically payable quarterly.
-We recognize revenue for the total minimum guarantee specified in the agreement on a straight-line basis over the term of the agreement and recognizes Excess Royalties only when the annual minimum guarantee is exceeded.
+Under these arrangements, Playboy generally receives an annual non-refundable minimum guarantee that is recoupable against a sales-based royalty generated during the license year.
+Annual minimum guarantee amounts are billed quarterly, semi-annually, or annually in advance and these payments do not include a significant financing component.
+Earned royalties in excess of the minimum guarantee are payable quarterly.
+The performance obligation is a license of symbolic IP that provides the customer with a right to access the IP, which represents a stand-ready obligation that is satisfied over time.
+Playboy recognizes revenue for the total minimum guarantee specified in the agreement on a straight-line basis over the term of the agreement and recognizes Excess Royalties only when the annual minimum guarantee is exceeded.
 Generally, Excess Royalties are recognized when they are earned.
+As the sales reports from licensees are typically not received until after the close of the reporting period, Playboy follows the variable consideration framework and constraint guidance to estimate the underlying sales volume to recognize Excess Royalties based on historical experience and general economic trends.
+Historical adjustments to recorded estimates have not been material.